ahaldane/HOM_r20/README.md

 Requirements
 ===========

 When run this use all available CPUs, so will be faster if you run it on a computer with many CPUs.
-The optimizations also depend "fork" capabilities to spawn processes, which is only available on unix systems (and not osx).
-The code will still run on osx/windows but slower.

 Instructions
 ============